-Mission Australia has increased revenues from services provided from the prior year by \$20.0m (2023: \$267.8m, 2022: \$247.8m), consistent with an increase in community services delivered.
+Mission Australia has increased revenues from services provided from the prior year by \$17.4m (2024: \$285.2m, 2023: \$267.8m), consistent with an increase in community services delivered.

-Rental income has increased from its social and affordable housing clients from prior year, in line with indexed increases in income supports for those clients.
+Rental income has increased from its social and affordable housing clients from prior year, in line with additional clients from new owned and managed properties and indexed increases in income supports for those clients.

-There has been a gain on investment property of \$20.0m, driven by property price movements during the year in the locations in which Mission Australia's social and affordable housing assets are located.
+There has been a gain on investment property of \$29.9m, driven by property price movements during the year in the locations in which Mission Australia's social and affordable housing assets are located.

-Personnel expenses increased by \$14.2m mainly driven by a pay increases across all staff, and increased staffing reflecting the increase in services provided.
-Occupancy and Accommodation expenses have increased by \$11.2m reflecting an increase in the level of, and the cost of, maintenance to our social and affordable housing portfolio.
+Personnel expenses increased by \$28.7m mainly driven by pay increases across all staff, and increased staffing reflecting the increase in services provided.

-Overall, Mission Australia has a net surplus for the year of \$41.3 million (2022: \$89.4 million), reflecting an Operating Surplus of \$9.4m (2022: \$15.4m), Property Revaluation of \$20.0m (2022: \$79.6m) and returns on funds under management \$11.9m (2022: -\$5.7m)
+Overall, Mission Australia has a net surplus for the year of \$33.9 million (2023: \$41.4 million), reflecting an Operating Surplus of \$11.6m (2023: \$9.4m), Property Revaluation of \$29.9m (2023: \$20.0m) and returns on funds under management \$15.3m (2023: \$11.9m) and the loss on deconsolidation of SDMF \$5.9m.